Current Legislative Updates and Board Legislative Positions as of March 1, 2024

 AB 1949 (Wicks) California Consumer Privacy Act of 2020: collection of personal information of a consumer less than 18 years of age.

-Summary: The California Consumer Privacy Act of 2020 (CCPA) requires a consumer, as defined, to have various rights with respect to personal information, as defined, that is collected or sold by a business, as defined, including the right to direct a business that sells or shares personal information about a consumer to third parties to not sell or share the consumer’s personal information.
+Summary: The California Consumer Privacy Act of 2020 (CCPA) approved by the voters as Proposition 24 at the November 3, 2020, statewide general election, requires a consumer, as defined, to have various rights with respect to personal information, as defined, that is collected or sold by a business, as defined, including the right to direct a business that sells or shares personal information about a consumer to third parties to not sell or share the consumer’s personal information.
 The act prohibits a business from selling or sharing the personal information of a consumer if the business has actual knowledge that the consumer is less than 16 years of age, unless the consumer, or the consumer’s parent or guardian, as applicable, has affirmatively authorized the sale or sharing of the consumer’s personal information.
-This bill would remove the condition that the business have actual knowledge that the consumer is less than 16 years of age and would revise the above-described prohibition to prohibit a business from selling or sharing the personal information of a consumer less than 18 years of age, unless the consumer, or the consumer’s parent or guardian, as applicable, has affirmatively authorized the sale or sharing of the consumer’s personal information.
+This bill would remove the condition that the business have actual knowledge that the consumer is less than 16 years of age and would revise the above–described prohibition to prohibit a business from selling or sharing the personal information of a consumer less than 18 years of age, unless the consumer, or the consumer’s parent or guardian, as applicable, has affirmatively authorized the sale or sharing of the consumer’s personal information, as specified.

 Position: Watch

-AB 2011 (Bauer-Kahan) Unlawful employment practices: small employer family leave mediation program.
+AB 2011 (Bauer–Kahan) Unlawful employment practices: small employer family leave mediation program: reproductive loss leave.

-Summary: Current law requires the Civil Rights Department within the Business, Consumer Services, and Housing Agency to create a small employer family leave mediation pilot program for the resolution of alleged violations of prescribed provisions on family care and medical and bereavement leave, applicable to employers with between 5 and 19 employees.
+Summary: The California Fair Employment and Housing Act establishes the Civil Rights Department within the Business, Consumer Services, and Housing Agency and sets forth its powers and duties relating to enforcement of civil rights laws with respect to housing and employment.
+Current law requires the department to create a small employer family leave mediation pilot program for the resolution of alleged violations of prescribed provisions on family care and medical and bereavement leave, applicable to employers with between 5 and 19 employees.
 Current law requires the department to generally initiate the mediation within 60 days following a request, prohibits an employee from pursuing a civil action until the mediation is complete or the mediation is deemed unsuccessful, and tolls the statute of limitations for the employee, including for all related claims not subject to mediation, from the date of receipt of a request to participate in the program until the mediation is complete or the mediation is deemed unsuccessful.
-Under existing law, the mediation is deemed complete when one of specified events occurs, including that the mediator determines that the core facts of the employee’s complaint are unrelated to the specified family care and medical and bereavement leave provisions.
+Under current law, the mediation is deemed complete when one of specified events occurs, including that the mediator determines that the core facts of the employee’s complaint are unrelated to the specified family care and medical and bereavement leave provisions.
 Current law repeals the pilot program on January 1, 2025.
-This bill would expand the program to include resolution of alleged violations of prescribed provisions on reproductive leave loss.
-The bill would revise the above-described provisions relating to the statute of limitations to toll the statute of limitations for all related claims arising out of the claims subject to mediation.
-The bill would also deem the mediation to be complete if the mediator determines that the employer does not have between 5 and 19 employees, except as specified.
+This bill would expand the program to include resolution of alleged violations of prescribed provisions on reproductive loss leave.
+In relation to the above–described provisions Regarding the statute of limitations, the bill would additionally toll the statute of limitations applicable to an employee’s claim relating to an alleged violation of specified provisions on reproductive loss leave, as provided.

 Position: Watch